The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 The sounds they produce differ in summer and winter.
 They use clicks or echolocation to detect objects in the water for navigation and communication.

 Tusks in narwhals are packed with nerves and covered in tiny holes that allow seawater to enter.
-This allows the tusk to exhibit sensitivity, which can help narwhals detect changes in their environment like temperature or water saltiness.
+This enables the tusk to exhibit sensitivity, which can help narwhals detect changes in their environment like temperature or water saltiness.

 Narwhals attain their sexual maturity between 6-9 years.